 A low-income multifamily solar program is a great way to help affordable housing providers, building owners, or large apartment complexes install solar for the direct or indirect benefit of the tenants.
 Utility bills are usually the largest and most volatile portion of an affordable housing development’s budget.
 Stabilizing utility bills through solar and other measures makes it easier to maintain operating budgets, retain tenant services and avoid raising rents.
+For examples, check out these case studies that IREC, GRID Alternatives, and Vote Solar developed on multifamily affordable housing providers going solar in Massachusetts and Minnesota.

 A multifamily solar electric system may be on the roof or ground mounted.
 The system may be designed to offset electricity use for common areas or to offset tenant electricity usage, and be hooked up via a master meter, individual meters, or supply bill credits via virtual net energy metering (VNEM).
 Depending upon the market, a community solar project may be the best fit.
 Regardless of how the system and delivery of benefits is structured, the savings can help the housing authority or building owner better maintain the building, provide new tenant services, and/or reduce individual tenants’ electricity bills.